 Why I do what I do

 Three years into my firm a young man walked into my office.
 He was desperate.
 He'd received a very poor medical diagnoses, and was sure that his doctor had missed it for several years.
 Now it was too late.
 He'd spoken to several lawyers who wouldn't take his case.
 He was concerned about taking care of his mother when he was gone.
-He asked me to do this for him.
+He asked me to help him.

 I was born and raised in Saratoga Springs.
 And while I didn't think I'd come back after college, I couldn't be happier back home.
 Saratoga is a wonderful community, full of smart, passionate people who enjoy life.

-For several years I've sat on the Board of Directors of Big Brothers Big Sisters of the Capital Region.
+For several years I sat on the Board of Directors of Big Brothers Big Sisters of the Capital Region.
 I'm passionate about what this organization can do for a child, and I will always support their mission.